On the structure of (banner, odd hole)-free graphs: Recognition algorithms

 \section{Recognition algorithms}

 In this section we give two polynomial-time algorithms for recognizing a (banner, odd hole)-free graph.
 Both algorithms rely on the following easy observation. \begin{observation} Let $G$ be a graph with a homogeneous set $H$.
 Let $P$ be a prime induced subgraph of $G$.
-Then $P$ cannot contain two vertices in $H$ and some vertex in in $G-H$. \end{observation} The following statement follows from Observation~\ref{obs:homogeneous-set}. \begin{observation} Let $G$ be a banner-free graph with a homogeneous set $H$.
-Then $G$ contains no odd hole if and only if both $H$ and $G[(V(G) - H) \cup \{h\}]$ contain no odd hole, for any vertex $h \in H$. \end{observation} Let ${\cal B}$ denotes the class of (banner, odd hole)-free graphs.
+Then $P$ cannot contain two vertices in $H$ and some vertex in in $G-H$. \end{observation} The following statement follows from Observation~\ref{obs:homogeneous-set} and the fact that the odd holes are prime. \begin{observation} Let $G$ be a banner-free graph with a homogeneous set $H$.
+Then $G$ contains no odd hole if and only if both $H$ and $G[(V(G) - H) \cup \{h\}]$ contain no odd hole, for any vertex $h \in H$. \end{observation} Let ${\cal B}$ denote the class of (banner, odd hole)-free graphs.
 The first algorithm follows the steps suggested by Theorem~\ref{thm:main}.
 First, it checks in $O(n^5)$ time that the input graph $G$ is (banner, $C_5$)-free.
 If $\alpha(G) \leq 2$, then $G$ is in ${\cal B}$.
 Assume $\alpha(G) \geq 3$.
 Also we may assume without loss of generality that $G$ is connected.
-Now, use the perfect graph recognition algorithm to find an odd hole, or odd antihole in $O(n^9)$ time.
+Now, use the Berge graph recognition algorithm to find an odd hole, or odd antihole (if one exists) in $O(n^{10})$ time (it is $O(n^9)$ to recognize Berge graphs, but to find an odd hole or odd antihole, we have to repeat this algorithm $n$ times).
 If no such hole or antihole is found, $G$ is in ${\cal B}$.
 If an odd hole is found, $G$ is not in ${\cal B}$.
 Assume an odd antihole $A$ is found.
-Using Theorem~\ref{thm:main}, find a homogeneous set $H$ containing $H$ in $O(n^3)$ time.
-Recursively apply the above procedure on $H$ and $G[(V(G) - H) \cup \{h\}]$ for a vertex $h \in H$.
-The input graph $G$ is in ${\cal B}$ if and only if both graphs $H$ and $G[(V(G) - H) \cup \{h\}]$ are.
-By Algorithm~\ref{al:modular-decomposition}, the recursion is called on $O(n)$ graphs.
-Thus, our algorithm runs in $O(n^{10})$ time.
+Using the proof of Theorem~\ref{thm:main}, find a homogeneous set $H$ with $\alpha(H) =2 $ containing $A$ in $O(n^3)$ time.
+Recursively apply the above procedure on $G[(V(G) - H) \cup \{h\}]$ for a vertex $h \in H$ (since $\alpha(H) = 2$, $H$ contains no odd hole and so we do not need to apply the procedure on $H$).
+The recursion is called at most $n$ times by the analysis of Algorithm~\ref{al:modular-decomposition}.
+Thus, our algorithm runs in $O(n^{11})$ time.